Table of Contents

 How long will it take me to get back to my daily activities?

-The doctor will generally remove the catheter shortly after the procedure.
-If you are able to urinate without any problems and there is not much residual urine in the bladder, you will be discharged from the clinic.
+If you are unable to urinate without any problems and there is not much residual urine in the bladder, you will be discharged from the clinic.

 For 3-4 weeks your doctor may recommend to: